CagriCatik/Python/webpage/docs/guide/12_Multiprocessing/03_Pools-Map.md

 In this tutorial, we will explore the use of process pools in Python to efficiently distribute computational tasks across multiple CPU cores.
 By utilizing the `multiprocessing` module, we can run multiple computations in parallel, significantly reducing the execution time for CPU-bound tasks.
 This guide will walk through creating a process pool, mapping tasks to it, and understanding the impact of core availability on task execution.

-## Prerequisites

-Ensure you have Python installed on your machine.
-This tutorial assumes familiarity with basic Python programming and concepts such as functions and loops.

-## Introduction to Process Pools

 A process pool allows us to manage and execute multiple processes concurrently.
 The `multiprocessing` module in Python provides a `Pool` class to facilitate this.
 Using a pool, we can distribute tasks across available CPU cores and collect results once all tasks are completed.